HydraMeshnet/developer-portal/architecture.md

 ### KeyVault

+The Prometheus KeyVault derives public keys for DID generation under the "morpheus" subtree.
+> I'm still not convinced here [name=Bartmoss]

 Already done directly with `prometheusd`, likely using `prometheus-cli`.
 If the use case requires, KeyVault can easily be extracted out into a standalone runnable.
 - generate new keypair
 - listing keys